Mckenna Grace: 2021–2022: The Handmaid's Tale, Ghostbusters: Afterlife, and other roles

 At the start of the COVID-19 pandemic in 2020, filming for The Handmaid's Tale halted.
 Grace and her father decided to write a follow-up to The Bad Seed, knowing that Lifetime wanted to air a sequel.
 He wrote the general structure of the film while she gave feedback, primarily on the dialogue.
 According to Lifetime's executive vice president Tanya Lopez, the network was "blown away" by Grace's concept for the sequel.
 Grace, who reprised her role as Emma, found acting her own script to be a unique experience: "It wasn't my interpretation of someone else's writing or character ...
 It was me being able to act out the scenes as I had envisioned them."
 The film, titled The Bad Seed Returns, premiered on Lifetime on September 5, 2022.
 It was the first project produced by Grace's company, Beautiful Ghosts Productions, with her also serving as executive producer.
 In the same month, Grace reprised her role as Esther in the fifth season of The Handmaid's Tale.
-Den of Geek favorably compared her screams in the season's sixth episode (Note: In this episode, Esther learns she is pregnant after being raped.
-Aunt Lydia feels sorry for her, but Esther gets angry at her since she left her alone with her rapist.) to those of Linda Blair in The Exorcist (1973), stating they "distilled seasons of The Handmaid’s Tales protest [against misogyny] into one primal outburst".
+Den of Geek favorably compared her screams in the season's sixth episode to those of Linda Blair in The Exorcist (1973), stating they "distilled seasons of The Handmaid’s Tales protest [against misogyny] into one primal outburst".

 In March 2022, Grace joined the cast of Peacock's true crime miniseries A Friend of the Family as Jan Broberg—who was kidnapped twice and sexually abused by a family friend as a child—sharing the role with Hendrix Yancey.
 While filming, Grace tried to spend as much time with Yancey as she could and copied her mannerisms and smile.
 Grace also worked alongside Broberg, who produced the show; the two discussed subtle gestures to show stress, such as nail biting.
 Grace described the role as "really emotionally and sometimes physically exhausting"; she had to push herself to new limits, and blend three versions of Broberg (her own, Yancey's, and the real-life Broberg).
 A Friend of the Family premiered on October 6, 2022, to positive critical reviews; Common Sense Media argued that "Grace does a terrific job conveying the mixture of vulnerability and growing dread her character is experiencing".